trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 **Fork server.** A sub-process is started for the SUT.
 The program is executed until the main function.
 Before starting the actual main function, the process is forked.
 For every execution, the process is forked from that execution point.
 This saves and reduces the amount of `execve` system calls, which improves performance.
 This is available only when fuzzing via standard input.

 **Persistent mode.** The fuzzer is running test cases in a single process.
 When a test case crashes, a parent process restarts the fuzzing loop.
 This is available when using libFuzzer-style harnesses with `LLVMFuzzerTestOneInput`.
 Note that it is important that the harness resets the state of the SUT clearly after each execution.
 Otherwise, executions could influence each other.
+The persistent mode relates to the `__AFL_FUZZ_INIT()` and `__AFL_FUZZ_TESTCASE_BUF` macros.

+**Shared memory fuzzing.** With just persistent mode enabled test cases are still passed via standard input or read from a file.
+The shared-memory feature relates to the `__AFL_INIT()` and `__AFL_LOOP(n)` macros.
+Typically when encoutnering an example online about persistent mode, then shared memory fuzzing is also enabled.
+The example in [Argument Fuzzing](#argument-fuzzing-argument-fuzzing) enables persistent mode and shared mode.
 If the fuzzing setup and operating system allow it, coverage information is exchanged using shared memory for all the above cases.
+This usage of shared memory is not related to the "shared memory" featuer of AFL++.

 Persistent mode is generally preferred, as it is at least 10 times faster than the forkserver.
 {{< /hint >}}